Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Methods

 \subsection{M7.
 Estimate the birth-death model for career development of junior scientists}

-To obtain a more precise quantification of how much AI accelerates the career development of junior scientists, we employ a general birth-death model~\cite{kendall1960birth}.
+To obtain a more precise quantification of how much AI accelerates the career development of junior scientists, we employ a general birth-death model~\supercite{kendall1960birth}.
 This type of stochastic process model depicts the dynamic evolution of a population as members join and exit.
 In our context, it models the role transitions of junior scientists.
 Specifically, we use two separate birth-death models for junior scientists who eventually become established and those who leave academia, respectively.
 Here, “birth” processes refer to the entry of junior scientists into academia, and “death” processes symbolize their transition out of the junior stage, either by becoming established scientists or quitting academia.
 Because the entry and exit of each junior scientist are independent from one another, we use Poisson processes to model “birth” (entry) and “death” (exit) events, respectively.

-The Poisson process is a typical stochastic process model for describing the occurrence of random events that are independent of each other~\cite{kingman1992poisson}.
+The Poisson process is a typical stochastic process model for describing the occurrence of random events that are independent of each other~\supercite{kingman1992poisson}.
 The mathematical formula of the Poisson process is:

 where $N(t_0)$ denotes the number of random events that happened before time $t_0$, and $\lambda_0$ is the parameter of the Poisson process, depicting the happening rate of random events.
 We consider a birth-death model where birth and death dynamics are both Poisson processes, and rate parameters are $\mu$ and $\omega$, respectively.
-Through mathematical derivation~\cite{meisling1958discrete}, we conclude that the duration time $t$ from birth to death follows an exponential distribution with the parameter $\omega-\mu$, where the exact form of the probability density function is:
+Through mathematical derivation~\supercite{meisling1958discrete}, we conclude that the duration time $t$ from birth to death follows an exponential distribution with the parameter $\omega-\mu$, where the exact form of the probability density function is:

 We consider the difference between the two rate parameters $\omega-\mu$ as a whole and fit it with a single parameter $\lambda$.
 Then, the transition time for junior scientists to become established scientists or leave academia follows the exponential distribution: